CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Dictionaries/contains-item/contains-item-with-key-and-value-block-3.md

 ---
-title: "Contains Item With Key"
+title: "Contains Item With Key And Value"
-linkTitle: "Contains Item With Key"
+linkTitle: "Contains Item With Key And Value"
-description: "Checks if a Dictionary contains at least one item with the specified key."
+description: "Checks if a Dictionary contains at least one item with the specified key and matching the specified value."
 ---

 ![Icon](/blocks/dictionaries-contains-block-icon.png)

 # {{< param title >}}

-<p class="namespace">(Cortex.Blocks.Dictionaries.Contains.ContainsItemWithKeyBlock`3)</p>
+<p class="namespace">(Cortex.Blocks.Dictionaries.ContainsItem.ContainsItemWithKeyAndValueBlock`3)</p>

 ## Description

-Checks if [Dictionary][Dictionary Property] contains at least one item with the specified [Key][Key Property].
+Checks if [Dictionary][Dictionary Property] contains at least one item with the specified [Key][Key Property] and matching the specified [Value][Value Property].

 ## Examples

-### Dictionary contains item with Key
+### Dictionary contains item with Key and Value

-This example will check whether `{"Key1" : 1, "Key2" : 2, "Key3" : 3, "Key4" : 3, "Key5" : 2, "Key6" : 1}` contains at least one item with the key `"Key1"`.
+This example will check whether `{"Key1" : 1, "Key2" : 2, "Key3" : 3, "Key4" : 3, "Key5" : 2, "Key6" : 1}` contains at least one item with the key `"Key1"` and value `1`.

 #### Properties